MarinoMtz/LoRaWAN-Roaming-Tutorial/README.md

 For this PoC, client-certificates to be used at the LNS side will be provided by the DNS Broker.
 The DoH client to be used is a modified version on dnsproxy, available at [dnsproxy].

-To run the client, we shall have a ```yaml``` configuration file including the following parameters:
+To run the client, we shall have a ```.yaml``` configuration file including the following parameters:
 ```
 ---
 upstream: